 Judicial officers have the final authority to determine the amount of a child support order.
 The Guideline Calculator provides only an estimate and is not a guarantee of the amount of child support that will be ordered.
 There are other factors that may also impact the amount of a child support order.

 Each case is unique and before granting guideline child support, the judge will examine the facts.
 Generally speaking, a child support order is based on the income and timeshare of the children by each party and can be modified when there is a significant change in circumstance that requires that a child support order be changed.
 For example, the loss of a payer’s job may not be sufficient grounds for a modification, unless it appears likely that the payer will not be able to obtain a new position at a comparable salary.

 This is another reason to hire an attorney when child support payments are being calculated, modified, or disputed.
 You need to present strong evidence to demonstrate why the proposed or existing terms of a child support agreement are fair or unfair.
 Even if you are in the right when presenting your case to the judge, if you can’t support your argument with evidence or sound reasoning, you may struggle to secure a desirable outcome.

 That’s not something you need to be concerned about if you have representation from a qualified legal expert who has experience handling cases like yours.
 When advising you, attorney Teresa Beyers will carefully review your situation and provide you with an objective assessment of your legal options.

 In a child support case, the financial stakes can be high particularly if the paying spouse has a significant income.
 Teresa Beyers provides vigorous representation in family court.
 From the start of your case to its conclusion, Ms. Beyers will work diligently to protect your rights and interests.

-For a free initial phone consultation with an experienced Los Angeles child support lawyer, contact The Law Offices of Teresa Beyers.
+For a free initial phone consultation with an experienced Los Angeles child support lawyer, contact The Law Offices of Teresa A. Beyers.

 Se Habla Español.